Jaded-Encoding-Thaumaturgy/JET-guide/docs/sources/dvd-remux.md

 <!-- TODO: Maybe mention dvdunauthor?
 I only see Linux builds for this, but it may be useful for troubleshooting? -->

 ### Determining the correct SAR values

+!!! warning "Square pixels"
+    These methods will only work
+    if you are using a frame server or are otherwise viewing
+    the direct output
+    of a DVD decoder.
+    This is because the frames
+    will be displayed
+    as its storage
+    as square pixels
+    (720×480, SAR 1:1).

+    All the frames
+    given as examples
+    are shown as square pixels,
+    and the end result
+    should look like
+    the video would be displayed
+    on a CRT monitor.

 The following methods can be used to help determine the correct SAR values.